 #3.
 It Is a Crisis Commodity

-This might sound similar to the above point, but it is actually not that serious.
-Although, periods of crises can really be a big financial burden to all of us.
-And, once again, gold comes in handy in those times of geopolitical uncertainty.
+This might sound similar to the above, but it is not serious.
+Although, periods of crisis can be a big financial burden to all of us.
+And, once again, gold comes in handy during geopolitical uncertainty.

-In short, when people start losing faith in their governments, the price of gold starts to increase.
+In short, when people lose faith in their governments, gold prices increase.
 This is why it is often called a “crisis commodity”.

 #4.
 It Is Experiencing a Supply Shortage